Readri205/MS3_Plant_Manager/README.md

    - V34.5 Update image refs in readme
    - V34.6 Update readme content for image links
    - V34.7 Update for typos and move readme images
+   - V34.8 Update header images in readme with titles
 ***